haskell-webgear/webgear/README.md

 - `webgear-core`: The core library.
 - `webgear-server`: Serve WebGear applications using `wai` and `warp`.
 - `webgear-swagger`: Generate Swagger 2.0 specifications from WebGear specifications.
+- `webgear-swagger-ui`: Server to host swagger UI based on WebGear APIs.
 - `webgear-openapi`: Generate OpenAPI specifications from WebGear specifications.

 Examples of WebGear applications can be found at: